 The decision of the Judge of the Criminal Court of Peace shall be final.

 The person placed under administrative detention or his/her legal representative or lawyer may further appeal to the Judge of the Criminal Court of Peace for a review should that the administrative detention conditions no longer apply or have changed.

 Those who appeal against an administrative detention action but do not have the means to pay the attorney’s fee shall be provided legal counsel upon demand, pursuant to the Legal Practitioner’s Law № 1136 of 19/03/1969.

 The foreigners at removal centres shall be taken to border gates by law enforcement unit.

-Foreigners to be removed without being required to transfer to removal centres shall be taken to the border gates by law enforcement units through coordination of the provincial units of Directorate General.
+Foreigners to be removed without being required to transfer to removal centres shall be taken to the border gates by law enforcement units through coordination of the provincial units of Presidency.

-The Directorate General may cooperate with international organisations, the authorities in the relevant country, and non-governmental organisations to carry out the removal.
+The Presidency may cooperate with international organisations, the authorities in the relevant country, and non-governmental organisations to carry out the removal.

 Travel Fee of Foreigner to be Removed